auth0/auth0-PHP/README.md

 use Auth0\SDK\Utility\HttpResponse;

 $configuration = new SdkConfiguration(
-    // 🧩 Include other required configuration options, such as outlined in the 'SDK Initialization' step above here.
+    // 🧩 Include other required configuration options, such as those outlined in the 'SDK Initialization' step above here.

     // Found in your Auth0 dashboard, under your organization settings.
     // Note that this must be configured as an array.